kunalpatange/Shopify-Inventory/README.md

  * Debug mode: on
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
- * Restarting with stat /home/kunal/.local/lib/python3.8/site-packages/flask_sqlalchemy/__init__.py:872: FSADeprecationWarning: SQLALCHEMY_TRACK_MODIFICATIONS adds significant overhead and will be disabled by default in the future.
+ * Restarting with stat /home/user/.local/lib/python3.8/site-packages/flask_sqlalchemy/__init__.py:872: FSADeprecationWarning: SQLALCHEMY_TRACK_MODIFICATIONS adds significant overhead and will be disabled by default in the future.
 Set it to True or False to suppress this warning. warnings.warn(FSADeprecationWarning(
  * Debugger is active!
  * Debugger PIN: 666-371-882
 ```
+Run http://localhost:5000/ on your browser to access the inventory application